Kevin002023/pands-project/README.md

 # pands-project

-The Fischers Iris data set was put together in 1936 by Ronald Alymer Fisher.
-There are five cateogries of data.
+The Fischers Iris data set was put together in 1936 by Ronald Alymer Fisher. it was compuled for his paper "The use of multiple measurements in taxonomic problems" There are five cateogries of data.
 4 of them relate to the measurements of the sepal adn petals and the fifth is the class or speices of iris.
 There are 50 plants of each spieces totalling 150 organisms in total.

 https://www.angela1c.com/projects/iris/
 https://archive.ics.uci.edu/ml/datasets/iris